Tame topology in Hensel minimal structures: Valuation- and model-theoretical preliminaries.

 be 0-definable functions $i=1,\ldots,n$.
 Then $C$ is called a 0-definable cell with center tuple $c = (c_{i})_{i=1}^{n}$ and of cell-type $j =(j_{i})_{i=1}^{n}$ if it is of the form:

 for a (necessarily 0-definable) set

 where $0 \cdot G(K) = {0} \subset RV(K)$ and $1 \cdot G(K) = G(K) \subset RV(K)$.
 One can similarly define $A$-definable cells.

-In the absence of the condition that algebraic closure and definable closure coincide in $T = \mathrm{Th}\, (K)$ (i.e.\ the algebraic closure $\mathrm{acl}\,(A)$ equals the definable closure $\mathrm{dcl}\,(A)$ for any Henselian field $K' \equiv K$ and every $A \subset K'$), a concept of reparameterized cells must come into play.
-Let us mention that one can ensure the above condition via an expansion of the language for the sort $RV$.
+In the absence of the condition that algebraic closure and definable closure coincide in $T = \mathrm{Th}\, (K)$ (i.e.\ the algebraic closure $\mathrm{acl}\,(A)$ equals the definable closure $\mathrm{dcl}\,(A)$ for any Henselian field $K' \equiv K$ and every $A \subset K'$), a concept of parameterized cells must come into play.
+Let us mention that one can ensure the above condition just via an expansion of the language for the sort $RV$ (cf.~\cite[Proposition~4.3.3]{C-H-R}).